rtCamp/docs.rtcamp.com/rtmedia/getting-started/audio-video-encoding/premium-features-rtmedia/index.markdown

 #### Images Addons

-  * [Instagram-Effects](https://rtcamp.com/store/buddypress-media-instagram): User can apply Instagram like filters to photos.
+  * [Instagram-Effects](https://rtcamp.com/store/buddypress-media-instagram): Users can apply Instagram like filters to photos.

-  * [Photo-Tagging](https://rtcamp.com/store/buddypress-media-photo-tagging/): Users can tag their friends/other users in photos, just like Facebook.
+  * [Photo-Tagging](https://rtcamp.com/store/buddypress-media-photo-tagging/): Users can tag one and other in photos, just like Facebook.

-## Coming Soon - Premium Addons on the way
+## Coming Soon - Premium Addons